-3.5 The general obligation to carry out impact assessments contained in the Communications Act is wide-ranging and whether or not a proposal is "important" within the meaning of the Communications Act may be open to debate.
-However, because impact assessments form part of good policy making, we expect to carry them out in relation to the large majority of our policy decisions.
-Nevertheless, there are some cases where, as a general rule, an impact assessment will not be required.
-In general, we will not carry out impact assessments:
+- 3.5 The general obligation to carry out impact assessments contained in the Communications Act is wide-ranging.
+While whether a proposal is "important" within the meaning of the Communications Act may be open to debate, we recognise that impact assessments form part of good policy making and therefore expect to carry them out in relation to a large majority of our proposals (including new or amended policies and processes). - 3.6 Whether we need to carry out an impact assessment will depend on the nature of the proposal we are putting forward, in particular (i) whether Ofcom is required to act in a particular way; and (ii) whether an individual proposal implements a policy or process on which an impact assessment has already been carried out.
+Examples of scenarios where, as a general rule, an impact assessment will not be required include:

-- a) when legislation requires us to intervene in a particular way and an impact assessment was carried out prior to that legislation being introduced (although we may carry out an impact assessment where we have discretion over the way in which we intervene); - b) when conducting investigations, because what is being enforced will have been put in place as a consequence of an impact assessment and/or primary or secondary legislation; - c) when resolving a dispute, where the dispute relates to regulation which has been put in place as a consequence of an impact assessment and/or primary or secondary legislation; and - d) when publishing guidance relating to how we will undertake such investigations.
-Such guidance will generally just flesh out how we will fulfil obligations created following the carrying out of an impact assessment.
+- a) when legislation requires us to intervene in a particular way13 (although we may carry out an impact assessment where we have discretion over the precise manner in which we intervene); - b) when we are considering individual applications which we are required to determine either (i) in accordance with statutory criteria; 14 or (ii) having regard to an instrument made under legislation where that instrument limits the matters to be taken into account in determining the application; 15 - c) when conducting investigations, because what is being enforced will have been put in place as a consequence of an impact assessment and/or primary or secondary legislation;16 - d) when resolving a dispute, where the dispute relates to regulation which has been put in place as a consequence of an impact assessment and/or primary or secondary legislation;17 and - e) when publishing guidance relating to how we will undertake investigations.
+Such guidance will generally just flesh out procedural matters relating to how we will fulfil obligations created by legislation which came into force following the carrying out of an impact assessment. - 3.7 Where we do not carry out an impact assessment as part of a consultation process, we will explain why.